solita/solita.github.com/_posts/2018-09-06-fullstack-typed-api-with-typescript.md

 }
 ```

-Using the new syntax introduced in TypeScript 3.0, we can combine these
+Using the new tuple spread syntax introduced in TypeScript 3.0, we can combine
-functions into one, and also provide a version, which takes two parameters:
+these functions into one, and also provide a version which takes two
+parameters:

 ```ts
 // the first any? here is body type, the second is query parameters